nsg-ethz/NetPowerBench/traffic_gen/README.md

 - Check whether the namespaces needed, otherwise runs `setup.sh`
 - Decides based on the bandwidth wanted which traffic generator to use: For a bandwidth smaller than 2.5 gbps, iperf3 is used, otherwise RDMA
 - Sends the traffic with the metrics set by the arguments from one namespace to the other for the duration specified
-- Outputs performance metrics and will write them into `/power_measure/perftest.json`(file will be deleted later on again)
+- Outputs performance metrics and will write them into `power_measure/perftest.json`.
+This is only temporary, the file will be deleted after the output has been processed.

 `setup.sh` and `traffic.yml` are expected to be in the same directory.